dcogb/dcogb.github.io/documentation/kohana/fragments.md

 ---
 layout: documentation
-title: Kohana
+title: Mountain Valley Church of God
 ---
 # Fragments

 Fragments are a quick and simple way to cache HTML or other output.
-Fragments are not useful for caching objects or raw database results, in which case you should use a more robust caching method, which can be achieved with the [Cache module](/documentation/kohana/../cache).
-Fragments use [Kohana::cache()] and will be placed in the cache directory (`application/cache` by default).
+Fragments are not useful for caching objects or raw database results, in which case you should use a more robust caching method, which can be achieved with the [Cache module](/documentation/Mountain Valley Church of God/../cache).
+Fragments use [Mountain Valley Church of God::cache()] and will be placed in the cache directory (`application/cache` by default).

 You should use Fragment (or any caching solution) when reading the cache is faster than reprocessing the result.
 Reading and parsing a remote file, parsing a complicated template, calculating something, etc.